DXLab Launcher Online Help Contents

 Using the Launcher's Configuration window, you can

-Specify non-DXLab applications to be started before DXLab applications are started
+3. Specify non-DXLab applications to be started before DXLab applications and terminated after DXLab applications

-Specify non-DXLab applications to be started after DXLab applications are started
+4. Specify non-DXLab applications to be started after DXLab applications and terminated before DXLab applications

 To display the Launcher's Configuration window, click the Config button in the Launcher's Main window.
-The Configuration window contains two panels: the DXLab Applications panel, and the Other Applications panel.
-Each of these panels provides a row of controls for each application.
+The Configuration window contains three tabs: the Apps Started Before DXLab Apps tab, the DXLab Apps tab, and the Apps Started After DXLab Apps tab.

-To specify a DXLab application's pathname, locate the application's row in the DXLab Applications panel, and click the Sel button in this row.
+To specify a DXLab application's pathname, locate the application's row on the DXLab Apps tab, and click the Sel button in this row.
 The Launcher will display an Open dialog box that makes it easy to select the application's executable file, such as

 C:\Program Files\DXLab Suite\WinWarbler\WinWarbler.exe